shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 #### Filter the DORA Performers score by project topics

-When you customize dashboards with a YAML configuration, you can filter the displayed projects by assigned [topics](../project/project_topics.md).
+When used in combination with a [YAML configuration](#using-yaml-configuration), you can filter the projects shown based on their assigned [topics](../project/project_topics.md).

 ```yaml
 panels: